pboyer/flood/README.md

 ####Running a server

-This will start a HTTP server serving up the app directory and start your favorite web browser.
-This also starts live-reload to watch the directory for changes and automatically reload the browser on change.

-	grunt server
+For development, I recommend using the great nodemon tool;

+	npm install -g nodemon

+Go to the "server" directory and run:

+	nodemon app.js

+You can also run the server using:

+	node app.js

-####Building for the web
+####Building for the web (outdated)

 The entire app can be compressed into lightweight, minified, and concatenated css, js, and html files using Grunt:

 	grunt

 ####Building for the desktop